HillaryDanan/abstraction-intelligence/README.md

 **The central test:** Calibration on genuinely novel problems.
 A system that shows calibrated confidence on novel problems—confidence tracking actual accuracy—has functional self-state.
 This is very difficult to pattern-match because it requires real-time assessment of processing difficulty.

-See [Paper 24: Discriminating Self-State from Pattern-Matching](papers/self_state_discrimination.md) for the full empirical program.
+See [Paper 24: Discriminating Self-State from Pattern-Matching](papers/self_state_discrimination.md) for the full empirical program, and [self-state-discrimination](https://github.com/HillaryDanan/self-state-discrimination) for experimental implementation and preliminary data.

 -----